Into the Wild, a Hellman & McAulffie Short Novel

 Because when the bullets start flying and every gun in town is turned against us, the wild may be the safest place left.

 Into the Wild is a 1920s urban fantasy with gangsters and monsters, guns and magic.
-If you like an equal dose Sam Spade and Glen Cook, you’ll love Into the Wild.
+If you like an equal dose Sam Spade and Glen Cook, with a sprinkling of the Dresden Files, you’ll love Into the Wild.

 Get it now (anywhere in the world.) – or read the first chapters: